simple-crypto/SCALib/README.rst

    standard `SNR` metric is available and allows to find point of interest of a given variable (first order).

-2. **Modeling**: In this step, models are build to extract information about a variable `y` from the leakage.
+2. **Modeling**: In this step, models are built to extract information about a variable `y` from the leakage.
 Modeling methods works in two phases.
 The first one is to `fit()` the model with the random value `x` is the training data and `y` is the target value.
 The will build a model.
 The second one is